NLEX Harbor Link: Segment 8.2 (NLEX–C-5 North Link)

 NLEX Segment 8.2, also named NLEX C-5 Link and NLEX–C-5 North Link Project, will be an 11.3 km segment part of the NLEX Harbor Link Project that will connect the existing NLEX Segment 8.1 (Mindanao Avenue Link) to Katipunan Avenue, a part of C-5.
 It is divided into two sections: the 8.30 km Section 1 from Mindanao Avenue to Luzon Avenue and the 3.2 km Section 2 from Luzon Avenue to C.P.
 Garcia Avenue.
 The planned segment will at first run parallel to Republic Avenue before making a southward turn at a Stack interchange known as the Regalado Interchange of NLEX Segment 8.2, where this interchange will also have a provision stub for future connection with the Southeast Metro Manila Expressway, and then it will run southwards parallel to Luzon Avenue.
 It will then cross Commonwealth Avenue and then end at the intersection of C.P.
 Garcia and Katipunan Avenues.
 The segment will include five interchanges at Mindanao Avenue, Quirino Highway, Regalado Avenue, Congressional and Luzon Avenues, and Katipunan and C.P.
-Garcia Avenues, with local road crossings that could be either overpasses, underpasses or flyovers at Kingspoint, Bagbag, Sauyo Road (Don Julio Gregorio), Republic Avenue, Chestnut Street, and Commonwealth Avenue.
+Garcia Avenues, with local road crossings that could be either overpasses, underpasses or flyovers at Lokaria (Lokaria Underpass/Katipunan Kaliwa Underpass), Kingspoint Subdivision, Bagbag, Sauyo Road (Don Julio Gregorio), Republic Avenue, Chestnut Street, and Commonwealth Avenue.

 The project implementation has been delayed for years due to right of way issues, as it will affect informal settlers in eight barangays in Quezon City.
 Construction of the expressway segment's first phase, particularly the 2 km Section 1A between Mindanao Avenue and Quirino Highway, is set to commence in February 2025, after being awarded their contract to China Road and Bridge Corporation.